Who We Are

 The soil runs deep in Talia’s blood as it were.
 Raised on a farm in Iowa built by her great great grandfather, Talia spent her childhood summers snapping beans and pulling weeds.
 After years of self study, she connected with a local herbalist in the gorge and became enthralled with the possibility of providing medicine to her family from her own fruitful yard.
 Eventually, Talia enrolled in the School of Traditional Western Herbalism in Portland, Oregon where she continued to expand her knowledge.
 Talia also has the honor of working as a winemaker at Aniche Cellars in Underwood, WA, where she helps make kickass wines with a zany group of folks.
 Talia handles general management, sales, field work, lodging, and workshops—all with a baby on her hip.
 She is our People’s Person.

 Dave is truly a jack of all trades.
 After retiring from the professional wildwater racing world, he met Talia and they began a journey into cultivating the earth.
 Dave is our Ag Manager and oversees the details of planting, harvesting, and maintenance.
 Lots of maintenance.
-To date, he has built seven buildings by hand, ranging from cob, to lamb’s-wool-stuffed post and beam, to reciprocal roof, to underground earthbag.
+To date, he has built nine buildings by hand, ranging from cob, to lamb’s-wool-stuffed post and beam, to reciprocal roof, to underground earthbag.
 Being a dirt-poor kayaker forced to keep his jalopy car running for most of his early adulthood didn’t come without its lessons, and Dave uses that hard-won knowledge almost daily as he repairs the machinery we use.
 Dave can still be seen pushing rubber down the White Salmon River as a guide for Zoller’s Outdoor Odysseys, although the farm takes most of his time nowadays.
 He also bakes an incredible loaf of bread and can sing Raffi spot on.

-Now with their children, Mabel and Norman, the Hammonds want more than ever to provide wholesome experiences and jobs within their community that they can feel good about.
+The Hammonds want more than ever to provide wholesome experiences and jobs within their community that they can feel good about.

 Jean Marie’s Garden was named in honor of Dave’s mother, Jean Marie Hammond, who passed away in 2014.
 May her spirit grace us with her ever-present love and support.